 Added by Palaceburn on January 29, 2013 at 8:20pm — No Comments

 We're obsessed with Kid President.
 The "tell it like it is" kid we started wising up to, straight out of the comedy minds of Rainn Wilson and the folks over at SoulPancake.
-Not only is he the cutest thing we've ever seen (yes, even…Continue
+Not only is he the cutest thing we've ever seen (yes, even cuter than that precocious neighbor kid) he's got some serious advice, and…Continue

 Added by Sound Check on January 29, 2013 at 1:03pm — No Comments

 New SuperGroup alert: Get familiar with the Cocaine 80s crew, comprised of James Fauntleroy, Common and No I.D, here to bless you with some real dopeness.
 They've had a couple of EP's but just released the "The Flower of Life EP" which we are greatly digging.
-Fauntleroy is…Continue
+Fauntleroy is the industry sleeper in the gang having written/produced for Frank Ocean…Continue

 Added by Sound Check on January 28, 2013 at 5:07pm — No Comments

 Sometimes some of the best music ever created has been known as a little secret nestled away for the world to discover.
 One group that has been sending ripples across the world of music is Kool’s Bazaar.
-Formed by Richard Trotman in…Continue
+Formed by Richard Trotman in June of 2009, Kool’s Bazaar has been on a mission to continue to push the bar…Continue

 If you've waited for a Brooklyn bus, chances are you've seen the "Racism Still Exists" billboard campaign being created from an agency/interest group/single rebel who has remained a mystery.
 The billboards and posters began popping up this summer and the 6 striking messages about subtle-yet-not-so-subtle message have been making waves.
 Besides the presence of the tumblr, the questions remain: Where are they…Continue